vicbonj/SN/README.md

 # Cosmological parameters with SNIa

-With conda, in your console:
+With conda, in your console in iOS:

 git clone https://github.com/vicbonj/SN.git